 - The business rationale for your reduction in force.

 - How you will care for exiting employees and remaining employees.

-- Your company’s go-forward plan and future vision.
+- Lastly, your company’s go-forward plan and future vision.

 Outplacement services are instrumental in mitigating RIF risks.